Mafry Balang

 Mafry Balang (born on 26 March 1984 in Sipitang, Sabah) is a Malaysian footballer who plays for Sabah in Malaysia Premier League.
 He plays mainly as a centre back, although he can operate occasionally as a defensive midfielder.

 Mafry spent most of his career with Sabah for five years.
 Nicknamed 'Iron Man' by Sabahawk fan supporter due to his tough-tackler, Mafry is a versatile player who can play anywhere on defence, including a more defensive minded midfield role.

-Club career
+Career

 Sabah

 Mafry helped Sabah qualify to the 2010 Malaysia Super League under Manager Gary Phillips.
 He can plays in various position as defender, centre back and defensive midfielder.
 The Sabahawks fans called him "Iron Man".
 He is also co-captain for the Sabah.

-After the meetings held by Sabah FA management, they made the final decision to released Mafry Balang with 13 other players for the 2013 Malaysian league.
+After the meetings held by Sabah FA management, they made the final decision to release Mafry Balang with 13 other players for the 2013 Malaysian league.

 Kelantan

 Mafry joined Kelantan as a loan player for 2012 Malaysia Cup campaign with Afiq Azmi and Mohd Aslam Haja Najmudeen.
-They had helped Kelantan grab the 2012 Malaysia Cup throphy for the second times.
+They had helped Kelantan grab the 2012 Malaysia Cup trophy for the second times.